Why Facebook Ads Fail Roofers (And When They Actually Work)

 The 4-Stage Framework That Actually Works

-Based on hundreds of successful roofing campaigns, we've developed a four-stage Facebook framework that leverages the platform's strengths while minimizing its weaknesses.
+Based on successful roofing campaigns, here's a four-stage Facebook framework that plays to the platform's strengths while minimizing its weaknesses.

 Stage 1: Awareness (Week 1–2)